 - Certify your pollinator garden!
 Once complete, we will review your documents and send you a plaque to display near your garden and show your commitment to preserving our native pollinator habitats.
-You'll also receive a voucher for the purchase of approximately 25 plants, courtesy of California Native Plant Society and redeemable at Bisohp Nursery.
+You'll also receive 5 Showy Milkweed and a voucher good for $100 worth of native plants.

 - Stay in touch.
 We’ll provide you with additional resources as our project moves forward.
 We’ll also invite you to be part of special events such as garden tours and citizen science projects.